TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- rethink our roadmap

+- asynchronous texture transfers, especially when regenerating atlases

 - editing containers in general edit properties
 	- add/remove yields change property to the complete container
 	- what about comparing?